VincentVanlaer/mesa-school-labs/content/tuesday/morning-session.md

 This file defines a module called `run_star_extras`, which itself loads four other modules (`star_lib`, `star_def`, `const_def`, and `math_lib`), which refer to different parts of MESA's other modules that might be useful to you.
 The `implicit none` statement is a good practice in Fortran that prevents you from accidentally using variables that haven't been declared.

-The actual "body" of the module is then punted to the file `standard_run_star_extras.inc`, which is included at the end of the module.
+The actual "body" of the module is then delegated to the file `standard_run_star_extras.inc`, which is included at the end of the module.
 This file has the main boilerplate of most of the code you might want to edit, and it is by default set up to do nothing.
 To edit this text, though, we need to copy it into our `run_star_extras.f90`.

 **Task 2.2:** Copy the entire contents of `$MESA_DIR/include/standard_run_star_extras.inc` and paste it into your `run_star_extras.f90` file, replacing the `include 'standard_run_star_extras.inc'` line.
 Maintain the lines above and below the `include` line, as they are necessary for the module to work correctly.